-The Young Carer Grant is usually £383.75 and is paid every for young carers in Scotland.
+The Young Carer Grant is £390.25 and is paid once a year to young carers in Scotland who meet the criteria.
 You must be 16,17 or 18 years old to claim this grant.
-To be eligible, you need to be caring for one, two or three people for an average of 16 hours a week for at least the last three months.
+To be eligible, you need to be caring for one, two or three people, who get certain disability benefits, for an average of 16 hours a week for at least the last 13 weeks.
 You can combine the hours you're caring to average 16 hours a week if you care for more than one person.

-Find out more at: carersuk.org/scotland/help-and-advice/financial-support/support-for-young-carers
+You can't claim Carer Support Payment when applying for this, but you can go on to make a claim after you have been awarded the grant.
+Find out more at: carersuk.org/scotland/help-and-advice/financial-support/support-for-young-carers.